 Love watermelon but haven’t had any luck growing them in your northern region?
 Watermelons like hot, sunny sites with fertile, well-draining soil.
-When I say hot, they need 2-3 months of heat to produce.
+When I say hot, they need two to three months of heat to produce.
 This makes growing watermelons in say USDA zone 5 quite a challenge, but not totally impossible.
 The following article contains tips about growing watermelons in zone 5.

 Cold Hardy Watermelon Plants